ScottyThePilot/sct_wmod/README.md

 ## Support
 Current support:
 - Vanilla Arma 3
+- CUP Weapons (partial)
 - RHS USAF/AFRF/GREF/SAF
 - NIArms

+Note: Some weapon/component combos might not be supported.
+You can check the `WeaponGroupsX.hpp` files to check what weapon/component combos are included.

 ## Adding new components or recipes
 If you want to add new components or recipes, you can either contribute to the